britney-petrova/britney-petrova/README.md

 ### 👩‍💻 About Me

-- Second-year CS undergrad at **City St George's, University of London** — 78.1% Y1 · 72.3% Y2, both First-Class
+- Second-year CS undergrad at **City St George's, University of London** — 78.1% Y1 · 72.3% Y2
 - Just wrapped up an **Applied AI R&D internship at Clarivate** — built a full-stack materials intelligence engine from scratch, scoring 6 rare-earth magnet substitutes across research maturity, supply chain stability, and cost viability, with reasoning validated at 93% accuracy
 - Previously a Junior SWE at **Revenanas**, building production AI agents and automated data pipelines
 - Built a **pharmaceutical ordering backend** in Java 23 as part of a 7-person, 3-team SWE project, owning the account management package end-to-end with 31 JUnit 5 tests at 100% pass rate